bmonikraj/trade-orders/README.md

 The standard web security is followed with username and password.
 If successful login, then token (as jwt) is shared in response, which needs to be passed as 'X-Token' header with subsequent requests for validation.

 ## UI

+- `cd ui`
+- `npm install --save`
+- `npm start`
+- In browser, go to `http://localhost:3000`

+## Postman Collection

+- Postman collection is present in the repository, to interact with APIs directly.